dvla/opencommit/README.md

    MacOS may ask to run the command with `sudo` when installing a package globally.

-2. Get your API key from [OpenAI](https://platform.openai.com/account/api-keys).
-Make sure that you add your payment details, so the API works.
+2. Get your API key from [OpenAI](https://platform.openai.com/account/api-keys) or Azure.
+ For OpenAI - Make sure that you add your payment details, so the API works.
+And for Azure - ensure you set up the additional config in the [section](/README.md#configuration) below.

 3. Set the key to OpenCommit config: